GrimmMasters/cse210-02/README.md

 Start up your IDE of choice and open the project folder.
 Selece the __main__.py and click run

+When you finish playing make sure to close the terminal if you want to play again!

 # Structure
 ---
 The project is organzed as follows